Aung Tun Thet: 1977-1989

 Aung Tun Thet continued to serve at the Department of Commerce and Administrative Studies, undertaking teaching, research and publications.
 He supervised post-graduate students and undertook research in the fields of Cooperatives, Health Economics, Health Systems Research, and Social Issues.
 He taught the students enrolled at the Post-graduate Diploma in Management and Administration Programme.
 He served as the consultant at the Ministry of Health and at World Health Organization South East Asian Regional Office in New Delhi, India.
-He also taught at the Post-Graduate Diploma in Tropical Medicine.
-At the University of Medicine (2), he taught Operations Research.
+He also taught at the postgraduate diploma in tropical medicine.
+At the University of Medicine, he taught operations research.
 He read many research papers at the annual Research Congresses as well at Burma Medical Association Conferences.
-He also served as the Advisor at the Ministry of Cooperatives and was instrumental for setting up the Central Cooperatives Training Institute.
-He was appointed as the Central Executive Committee (CEC) of Central Cooperative Society, and read research papers at their annual conferences.
+He also served as the advisor at the Ministry of Cooperatives and was instrumental for setting up the Central Cooperatives Training Institute.
+He was appointed as the Central Executive Committee of Central Cooperative Society, and read research papers at their annual conferences.

 In 1986, he was awarded the Alexander von-Humboldt Post-Doctoral Research Fellowship, and spent three years in West Germany undertaking research at the Phillips University of Marburg.
 The results of his research culminated in a book entitled “Burmese Entrepreneurship: Creative Response in the Colonial Economy”, published by the University of Heidelberg.
 He also served as a consultant at WHO Headquarters in Geneva, Switzerland.

-In 1989, Prof. Aung Tun Thet was appointed the Director-General of the newly established Department of Planning and Statistics, at the Ministry of Health.
-Concurrently, he was appointed the Secretary of National Health Committee, a supra ministerial body headed by defacto-Prime Minister.
-He also served as Vice-President of Myanmar Children and Women Welfare Association.
+In 1989, Aung Tun Thet was appointed the director-general of the newly established Department of Planning and Statistics, at the Ministry of Health.
+Concurrently, he was appointed the secretary of National Health Committee, a supra ministerial body headed by de facto prime minister.
+He also served as vice-president of Myanmar Children and Women Welfare Association.
 He initiated the accession of Myanmar to the Convention on the Rights of the Child (CRC).
 He introduced the family planning programme for the first time in the country and also introduced the comprehensive cost-sharing programme for essential drugs.
 He participated at the Regional Health Ministers’ meetings.
 He continues to teach at the Institute of Economics and Institute of Medicine.
 He also taught at the reorientation programmes for officials from Ministry of Education and Ministry of Health.

 1992-2000

-In 1992, he was appointed the Chief of Costs and Economics Unit at UNICEF, Headquarters in New York.
-Later, he served as the Senior Policy Advisor at Office of Social Policy.
-From 1997 to 2000, he served as the Senior Programme and Planning Officer for UNICEF, Country Office in Dhaka, Bangladesh.
+In 1992, he was appointed the chief of Costs and Economics Unit at UNICEF, Headquarters in New York.
+Later, he served as the senior policy advisor at Office of Social Policy.
+From 1997 to 2000, he served as the senior programme and planning officer for UNICEF, Country Office in Dhaka, Bangladesh.
 He then moved to Bangkok, Thailand as the Regional Planning and Policy Advisor at UNICEF Regional Office.